pandasoli/php-list-files/README.md

 <div align='center'>

 # List all files in PHP server
-You can open and browse files, update and return folders.
+Jump between folders and files faster 😇🐘
 It has a look inspired by GitHub.

+> I was tired of having to select one file after another while
+taking my PHP classes so I created that.
+Please, do not see the code of the old versions -.- I was still learning.
+My English was sooo bad that time 🤭

 <br/>

-The mais file is the `index.php`.
+The main file is the `index.php`.

 <br/>